Aging brain: African Americans

 In the United States, Black and African American demographics disproportionately experience metabolic dysfunction with age.
 This has many downstream effects, but the most prominent of these is the toll on cardiovascular health.
 Metabolite profiles of the healthy aging index - a score that assesses neurocognitive function, among other correlates of health through the years - are associated with cardiovascular disease.
 Healthy cardiovascular function is critical for maintaining neurocognitive efficiency into old age.
 Attention, verbal learning, and cognitive set ability are related to diastolic blood pressure, triglyceride levels, and HDL cholesterol levels, respectively.

 Latinos

-The Latino demographic is most likely to develop metabolic syndrome - the combination of high blood pressure, high blood sugar, elevated triglyceride levels, and abdominal obesity - which not only increases the risk of cardiac events and type II diabetes but also is associated with lower neurocognitive function during midlife.
-Among different Latin heritages, frequency of the dementia-predisposing apoE4 allele was highest for Caribbean Latinos (Cubans, Dominicans, and Puerto Ricans) and lowest among mainland Latinos (Mexicans, Central Americans, and South Americans).
-Conversely, frequency of the neuroprotective apoE2 allele was highest for Caribbean Latinos and lowest for those of mainland heritage.
+In the US, the Latino demographic is most likely to develop metabolic syndrome - the combination of high blood pressure, high blood sugar, elevated triglyceride levels, and abdominal obesity - which not only increases the risk of cardiac events and type 2 diabetes but also is associated with lower neurocognitive function during midlife.
+This takes place even though life expectancy for Latinos in the US is higher than for white and black.

+Among different Latin heritages, frequency of the dementia-predisposing ε4 allele of apoE4 gene was highest for Caribbean Latinos (Cubans, Dominicans, Puerto Ricans, 12.6–17.5 %) and lowest among mainland Latinos (Mexicans, Central Americans, and South Americans, 11.0–11.2 %).
+At the same time, frequency of the neuroprotective ε2 allele was also highest for Caribbean Latinos (5.2–8.6 %) and lowest for those of mainland heritage (2.9–3.9 %).
+Among mainland Latinos, the most prevalent is the "median" ε3 allele: 85.2–86.2 % compared to 73.9–81.5% among Caribbean Latinos.